 No. That would be cruel.

-So… try these out at your next gathering.
+Click the link to the recipe for these adorable dinner rolls and try these out at your next gathering.
 I promise they will fly off the table.
-And also… be ready to make them ALL THE TIME.
-Thankfully they are easy-peasy 😉

 I can’t wait to hear what your friends and family say about these little cuties!